Field Portable Smartphone Device for Water Quality Monitoring

 - Water quality monitoring in the field;

-- Education – university, high school, middle school;
+- Academic research and education - university, high school, middle school;

 - Industrial wastewater process monitoring;